 Commander-in-Chief: At this time I would like to introduce to you Past Commander-in-Chief John E. Sautter of Pennsylvania.
 You will notice that he is not as active on his feet, but he is just as active mentally.
-(On crutches result of accident by falling, sustaining a broken log).
+(On crutches result of accident by falling, sustaining a broken leg).

 Past Commander-in-Chief Sautter: I just want to say something that is coming right from my heart.
 I want to express my profound thanks to the membership of this organization who have so kindly expressed to me their sympathy at the results of my dumbness of three months ago.
-I have not been at any of your previous sessions, not because of this game leg. but because I happened to hold the office of National Counselor of our Auxiliary, and because of my great interest, they permitted me to come here today.
+I have not been at any of your previous sessions, not because of this game leg, but because I happened to hold the office of National Counselor of our Auxiliary, and because of my great interest. they permitted me to come here today.
 It was only last Wednesday that I finally received knowledge that I would be able or permitted to come to this Encampment.
 The Surgeon came to my house and after he left, my good wife said: "You didn't ask if you could go, you told him you were going."
 He said it would be beneficial to me from my game ankle up.
 I told him I'd take mighty good care of myself from that part down.
-It would require more than I have to keep me from the session of the Commandery-in-Chief.
-There are ties that bind from a session of the Commandery-in-Chief.
-There are ties that bind me to it.
-It would have been my second greatest disappointment if me to it.
-It would have been my second greatest disappointment I couldn't have come.
-My first disappointment was the Forty-fourth Encampment of the Pennsylvania Department which I could not attend.
+It would require more than I have to keep me from ta session of the Commandery-in-Chief.
+There are ties that bind from a session of the Pennsylvania Department tend.
 That was the fourth Encampment that I have not attended since I joined this Organization.
 Again Brothers, my heart goes out to you in deep thankfulness and appreciation for your courtesies to me here.